Flotomate/product_docs/source/asset-management/setting-up-software-asset-management.rst

 All Assets are an instance of a Product, which means that you can add product information to every Asset in the CMDB.
-A Software Asset is no different; it is represented as a Product as well as a Component in {Product} because it is discovered in a machine.
+A Software Asset is no different; it is represented as a Product as well as a Component in Flotomate because it is discovered in a machine.

 A Software Asset carries specific information in the form of Software Type, Category and Licence information.